 PR pros have a new challenge in social media: telling their organization’s story consistently through a variety of social media channels.
 With fleeting attention spans stretch across multiple platforms, this session will focus on defining a brand's social media identity to tell a social story while providing impactful value to a wide range of audiences.

 STUDENT-ONLY Breakout Session #3

 This is a chance for students to ask questions and talk directly with Andrea Weckerle.

 Wrap-up Session - What does it all mean?

-Happy Hour at the Kent State Hotel and Conference Center immediately following the conference.
-Hosted by the Akron Area PRSA Young Pros Group.
+Join us for a Happy Hour celebration at the Kent State Hotel & Conference Center in downtown Kent immediately following the conference.

 STUDENT-ONLY wrap-up and Networking session – “Making this work for you now”